NuclearGeekETH/RadTrack/README.md

 # Technical Stack

 We use Next.js to handle both front-end and back-end elements.
 Our deployed smart contract employs Solidity, and it resides in the Goerli Ethereum testnet.
-The contract integrates a trial version of ApeCoin to carry out payments.
+The contract integrates a test version of ApeCoin to carry out payments.
 We host our project on Vercel.

 # Contributors